Fast track your treatment

 Oral and maxillofacial surgery can correct or rebuild the face after trauma or disease, or for cosmetic reasons.

-The Oral and Maxillofacial surgery department at BMI Healthcare offers treatment for a wide range of conditions including:
+The oral and maxillofacial surgery departments at our hospitals provide treatment for a wide range of conditions including:

 Orthodontics is a special type of dentistry, which corrects irregularity of the teeth and jaws.

 A Consultant orthodontist has had extensive hospital training and can advise you about your bite and the arrangement of your teeth.
 Modern treatment techniques deliver a healthy, aesthetic smile along with good jaw function.

 You may need a tooth removed for one or more of the following reasons: tooth decay, periodontal (gum) disease, trauma, dental abscess, failed root-canal treatment and other medical reasons.
 Wisdom teeth often need removed – they are the teeth at the back of your mouth.

 Most teeth are removed under a local anaesthetic, meaning that you are awake during the procedure, but your mouth is numb.
 Removing a tooth is usually a safe and effective way to prevent your symptoms from coming back.